ofisia/type.dsgn.lv/cmfq8l1ju000402l5cpis67h0.md

 ### Description

 Chomsky was created by Jimmy Ofisia in 2009.
-Jimmy was inspired to create Chomsky, which contains 10 fonts, by his favorite Beastie Boys record album, “Hello Nasty”.
-The typeface is ideal for large-sized, all-caps, display titling or headlines, or anywhere that a fancy and funky look or feel is called for.
-Chomsky's OpenType features include ligatures, fractions, superscript and scientific inferior.
+Jimmy was inspired to create Chomsky, which contains 10 fonts, by his favorite Beastie Boys record album, «Hello Nasty.» The typeface is ideal for large-sized, all-caps, display titling or headlines, or anywhere that a fancy and funky look or feel is called for.
+Chomsky's OpenType features include ligatures, fractions, superscript and scientific inferior. (via [T26](https://www.t26.com/fonts/5886-Chomsky))

+A bold, geometric font with rounded edges and a futuristic style.
+This font features bold, geometric shapes with rounded edges, creating a futuristic and playful appearance.
+The characters are uniformly thick, giving a strong and impactful look.
+Ideal for sci-fi themed designs, video game titles, posters, and branding that requires a modern and playful touch. (via [WhatFontIs](https://www.whatfontis.com/T26_Chomsky-Regular.font))

 ---